 - 4.1 Every primary school is required to deliver statutory relationships education and health education.
-The delivery of the relationships education and of health education coincide with one another and will be delivered as part of the school's PSHE Curriculum. - 4.2.
-For the purpose of this policy, "relationships and sex education" is defined as teaching pupils about healthy, respectful relationships, focussing on family and friendships, in all contexts, including online. - 4.3 For the purpose of this policy, "health education" is defined as teaching pupils about physical health and mental wellbeing, focussing on recognising the link between the two and being able to make healthy lifestyle choices. - 4.4 For the purpose of this policy, "Sex education" is defined as teaching pupils about developing healthy sexuality, and will cover issues, beyond those covered in the science and health curricula, that will be determined in response to the needs of the relevant cohort. - 4.5 The relationships and health curriculum has been organised in line with the statutory requirements outlined in the DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' guidance. - 4.6 The relationships and health curriculum take into account the views of teachers, pupils and parents.
-We are dedicated to ensuring our curriculum meets the needs of the wholeschool community.
+The delivery of the relationships education and of health education coincide with one another and will be delivered as part of the school's PSHE curriculum. - 4.2.
+For the purpose of this policy: "relationships education" is defined as teaching pupils about healthy, respectful relationships, focusing on family and friendships, in all contexts, including online. - 4.3 For the purpose of this policy, "health education" is defined as teaching pupils about physical health and mental wellbeing, focussing on recognising the link between the two and being able to make healthy lifestyle choices.

-- 4.7 The relationships and health curriculum is informed by issues in the school and wider community to ensure it is tailored to pupils' needs.

-- 4.8 We consult with parents, pupils and staff in the following ways:

-- Questionnaires and surveys

-- Focus groups

-- Meetings

-- Training sessions

-- Newsletters and letters

-- 4.9 Any parent, teacher or pupil wishing to provide feedback about the curriculum can do so at any time during the academic year by:

-- Organising a meeting with the headteacher.

-- Emailing admin@northcerney.gloucs.sch.uk.

-- 4.10 The school has organised a curriculum that is age-appropriate for pupils within each year group, based on the views of teachers, parents and pupils.

-- 4.11 When organising the curriculum, the religious backgrounds of all pupils will be considered, so that the topics that are covered are taught appropriately.
+4.4 For the purpose of this policy, "Sex education" is defined as teaching pupils about developing healthy sexuality, and will cover issues, beyond those covered in the science and health curricula, that will be determined in response to the needs of the relevant cohort.

+- 4.5 The relationships and health curriculum has been organised in line with the statutory requirements outlined in the DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' guidance. - 4.6 The relationships and health curriculum take into account the views of teachers, pupils and parents.
+We are dedicated to ensuring our curriculum meets the needs of the whole-school community. - 4.7 The relationships and health curriculum is informed by issues in the school and wider community to ensure it is tailored to pupils' needs. - 4.8 We consult with parents, pupils and staff in the following ways: - Questionnaires and surveys - Meetings - Training sessions - Newsletters and letters - 4.9 Any parent, teacher or pupil wishing to provide feedback about the curriculum can do so at any time during the academic year by: - Organising a meeting with the headteacher. - Email: admin@bibury.dgat.org.uk - 4.10 The school has organised a curriculum that is age-appropriate for pupils within each year group, based on the views of teachers, parents and pupils. - 4.11 When organising the curriculum, the religious backgrounds of all pupils will be considered, so that the topics that are covered are taught appropriately.

-5.Consultation with parents
+5. Consultation with parents

-- 5.1 This will include providing parents with frequent opportunities to understand and ask questions about the school's approach to relationships and health education. - 5.2 The school will consult closely with parents when reviewing the content of the school's relationships and health education curriculum, and will be given regular opportunities to voice their opinions and concerns.
-The school will use the views of parents to inform decisions made about the curriculum content and delivery; however, parents will not be granted a 'veto' on curriculum content, and all final decisions will be the school's to make - 5.3 Parents are provided with the following information: - The content of the relationships, sex and health curriculum - The delivery of the relationships, sex and health curriculum, including what is taught in each year group - The legalities surrounding withdrawing their child from the subjects - The resources that will be used to support the curriculum - 5.4 The school will work closely with parents in reviewing the sex education curriculum, and will consult with them annually with regards to what is covered.
+- 5.1 The school understands the important role parents play in enhancing their children's understanding of relationships, sex and health.
+Similarly, we also understand how important parents' views are in shaping the curriculum.
+This will include providing parents with frequent opportunities to understand and ask questions about the school's approach to relationships, sex and health education. - 5.2 Parents are provided with the following information: - The content of the relationships, sex and health curriculum - The delivery of the relationships, sex and health curriculum, including what is taught in each year group - The legalities surrounding withdrawing their child from the subjects - The resources that will be used to support the curriculum